-- a doctor's certificate dated and specifically stating the effect illness or injury had on your ability to complete your paper selection and submit the Course Enrolment declaration by the required date;
+- a doctor's certificate dated and specifically stating the effect illness or injury had on your ability to complete your paper selection or submit the Course Enrolment declaration by the required date;

-- details of family circumstances which have affected your ability to complete your paper selection and submit the Course Enrolment declaration by the required date;
+- details of family circumstances which have affected your ability to complete your paper selection or submit the Course Enrolment declaration by the required date;

 Applications for a waiver are considered on a case-by-case basis and not all applications are approved.

 Applications for a waiver should be sent to

 Admissions and Enrolment